FlowFuse/flowfuse/docs/contribute/adding-template-settings.md

 # Adding Template Settings

-Within FlowForge, each Project is created from a Template.
-The Template defines a set of preconfigured options for the Project.
+Within FlowForge, each Node-RED instance is created from a Template.
+The Template defines a set of preconfigured options for the instance.
 This includes runtime settings - values that you would normally expect to set in your Node-RED settings.js file.

-The Template also defines which of those options can be customised by a Project.
+The Template also defines which of those options can be customised by individual instances.

-This guide explains how to add a new Node-RED runtime option to the Template object so that it can be customised for individual Projects and passed through to the underlying Node-RED settings.js file.
+This guide explains how to add a new Node-RED runtime option to the Template object so that it can be customised and passed through to the underlying Node-RED settings.js file.

 This is reasonably straight-forward for simple boolean/string/numeric types.
 For other types (objects/arrays) it gets more complicated and we don't currently